-Accountants meet with all service heads or their staff at least every quarter during the financial year to discuss performance against budget and to highlight areas of potentially significant over or under spend.
-We use this information to prepare the quarterly budget monitoring reports presented to Cabinet, and to substantiate any inyear budget transfers or supplementary estimates required to meet changing circumstances.
-The in-year monitoring of budgets enables the budget setting process to be based on the very latest estimates of income and expenditure.

-Every year the council sets a comprehensive and balanced budget, which is proved to provide adequate resources by the absence of overspends against total budget in recent years.
+- 77. Accountants meet with all service heads or their staff at least every quarter during the financial year to discuss performance against budget and to highlight areas of potentially significant over or under spend.
+We use this information to prepare the quarterly budget monitoring reports presented to cabinet, and to substantiate any in-year budget transfers or supplementary estimates required to meet changing circumstances.
+The in-year monitoring of budgets enables the budget setting process to be based on the very latest estimates of income and expenditure. - 78.
+Every year the council sets a comprehensive and balanced budget, which is proved to provide adequate resources by the absence of overspends against total budget in recent years. - 79.
 The council's budget planning cycle is well established.
-We complete the annual budget for consideration by Cabinet in early February, before it is discussed and approved at full Council later that month.
-Scrutiny Committee reviewed the budget during December, and also in the period between its consideration by Cabinet and full Council during February.
-Throughout the budget setting process the council's financial position, and budget proposals, are regularly discussed informally by Cabinet and management team, which ensures that they have a good understanding of the financial situation.
+We complete the annual budget for consideration by cabinet in early February, before it is discussed and approved at full council later that month.
+Scrutiny committee reviewed the budget during December, and also in the period between its consideration by cabinet and full council during February.
+Throughout the budget setting process the council's financial position, and budget proposals, are regularly discussed informally by cabinet and the strategic management board, which ensures that they have a good understanding of the financial situation.

-When the budget is set, the monitoring of income and expenditure against budget continues throughout the financial year by both the corporate management team and councillors.
+80. When the budget is set, the monitoring of income and expenditure against budget continues throughout the financial year by both the strategic management board and councillors.
 Cabinet formally receives budget monitoring reports every quarter, culminating in an outturn report that reflects on the overall performance against budget for the previous year.
 These are based on returns provided by the heads of service.